nileshchilka1/Aadhaar-Card-Details-Extractor-using-OCR/README.md

          alt = "HTML Tutorial" height = "250" width = "300" />

 ## To Do
-Storing the data into Database
+1.Storing the data into Database
+2.Extracting Address

 ## Credits
 https://github.com/JaidedAI/EasyOCR